matteobe/loyverse/docs/source/getting_started/index.rst

 Initialize a client
 -------------------

-The Loyverse API is accessed using a single client, which we can use to access all endpoints.
+The Loyverse API is accessed using a single client, which can in turn be used to access all implemented endpoints.

 .. code-block:: python